-For an unusually flavorful way to add probiotics to your diet, try this easy fermented pumpkin recipe.
+For an unusually flavorful way to add probiotics to your diet, try this easy fermented, healthy pumpkin recipe.

-This means fermentation isn’t really necessary for preserving squash and pumpkin – but it sure is fun!
-Plus those extra probiotics and enzymes imparted to a yummy, fragrant snack food can’t be had in pumpkin pies or warming soups.
+The extra probiotics and enzymes imparted to this yummy, fragrant snack food can’t be had in pumpkin pies or warming soups.

 Cardamom is one of the spices that gives chai its intoxicating fragrance.
 Just a tiny pinch of these seeds imparts wonderful flavor to this fermented pumpkin and gives the pumpkin just a hint of those familiar fall flavors, even in this tangy ferment.